-In the event that a root canal is not enough to fix tooth decay, a tooth extraction is an important option.
-Tooth extractions can also be used for a damaged tooth, and impacted wisdom tooth, or overcrowding.
+In the event that a root canal is not enough to fix tooth decay, tooth extractions are an important option.
+Tooth extractions can also be used for a damaged tooth, an impacted wisdom tooth, or overcrowding.
 This procedure can prevent future problems such as increased bone loss or tooth decay.

 Do You Need a Tooth Extraction?